 4420 Whites Creek Pike 299-9590

 It’s only 12 minutes from downtown, but it’s like a different world at this Louisiana style cafe in the tiny town of White’s Creek just north of Nashville.
 Richard’s Cafe’ is a popular original music venue featuring the best up-and-coming songwriters and artists.
-There is a full PA and three mics and DI inputs for performers.
 The patrons are a fun upscale family crowd who come to dine, talk, listen and even tip and buy CD’s.
 Not to mention, feast on the fine Cajun cuisine.
 If you’re lucky, you’ll ghet a chance to hear owner Richard Trest, a fine songwriter himself.

 Wednesday through Friday – 5:30 to 6:30 Open Mic